Mac Lung Disease: Causes and Treatments

 Management and Treatment Options

-MAC lung disease management is complex and typically requires a long-term commitment to antibiotic therapy.
+MAC lung disease treatment management is complex and typically requires a long-term commitment to antibiotic therapy.
 Treatment regimens are tailored to the individual, depending on the severity of the disease and the patient's overall health status.

 Antibiotic Therapy